bonesoul/CoiniumServ/README.md

 CoiniumServ supports storage layer interfaces that you can extend to implement your own persistance logic.
 By default, it supports two layers; a high performance hybrid layer and mpos compatibility layer.

-####### Hybrid Layer

-A custom hybrid layer that utilizes redis + mysql together that is carefully designed for high performance persistance support.
+* __Hybrid Layer__: a custom hybrid layer that utilizes redis + mysql together that is carefully designed for high performance persistance support.

-####### MPOS Layer

-A compatibility layer based on mysql that supports MPOS whenever you want payments to be handled by MPOS.
+* __MPOS Layer__: a compatibility layer based on mysql that supports MPOS whenever you want payments to be handled by MPOS.

 ###### Development Model
 * Strictly [follows](https://github.com/CoiniumServ/CoiniumServ/tree/develop/src/Tests) the [Test Driven Development](http://en.wikipedia.org/wiki/Test-driven_development) model.
 We have implemented extensive [tests](https://github.com/CoiniumServ/CoiniumServ/tree/develop/src/Tests) for all important functionality and never merge in code that breaks tests and stuff.
 Yet again, when a new functionality is introduced we also expect proper tests to be implemented within the PR.
 In simple words, most probably you won't notice any functionality-breaking changes within the repository.